gajus/babel-plugin-zod/README.md

 # Babel Plugin to Cache Zod Schemas for Performance Optimization

-Automatically transforms [Zod](https://zod.dev/) schema definitions into cached versions to improve performance by preventing re-initialization.
+Automatically transforms [Zod](https://zod.dev/) schema definitions into cached versions to improve performance by preventing re-initialization, i.e.,

-## Before and After

 This: